midl-dev/tezos-serverless-signer-apps/docs/docs/deploy-in-memory-signer.md

 $ curl https://l1498fpieb.execute-api.us-east-2.amazonaws.com/prod/c28e79b248a8db9d0a4f7a33af2c5a3e/authorized_keys
 ```

-You should see the public key hash of your authorized key in the response.
+You should see the empty set in response:
 ```
 {}
 ```